tpg/attache-docs/docs/reference/servers.md

 You can set up as many servers are you like in the Attaché configuration file.
 The `servers` configuration is just a JSON array of objects, each object representing another server.
 The only requirement is that each server must have a unique `name` attribute.

 This can be handy if you want to have your testing, staging and production environments all set up in the same configuration.
-Or if your application is actually a number of different microservices that get deployed to the same server.
+Or if your application is actually a number of different microservices that get deployed at the same time.

 ```json
 {